anonymouskisku/Snake_Game/README.md

 # What's inside this Repo
-I make a snake game with pygame.
-Here you will get the source code.
-I'm also attaching the files ( Sound and Images ), I've used in this project.
+I have created a snake game with pygame.
+Here, you'll get the source code of this game.
+I'm also attaching the files (Sounds and Images), I've used in this project.
 <br>
 #If you're interested in this (my) code, check 65th line of code.
-Ther is something for you.
+There is something for you.
 <br>
 <br>
 me - Lagan Kisku